 I completed my PhD at the University of Alberta and joined the Department of Philosophy at Laurier in 1985.

 My areas of research lie at the intersection of the philosophy of language and the philosophy of mind.
-The main foci of my research are self-knowledge and the history of 20th-century philosophy (especially analytic philosophy and Wittgenstein).
-My work on self-knowledge examines attempts to develop a non-epistemic account of the privileged access we each have to the contents of our own minds.
+The main foci of my research are self-knowledge and the history of 20th-century philosophy (especially analytic philosophy, Pragmatism, and Wittgenstein).
+My work on self-knowledge attempts to develop a non-epistemic and deflationary account of the privileged access we each have to the contents of our own minds.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.Ã